Git-KLW/Quark-Game-Engine/README.md

 ```
 The Quark Engine contains only 2D objects for now but in the future could be intergrated with a 3D engine.
 ### Status
-At this early stage in devolpment a lot is being changed, so serious game devoplment is not recommended until further notice.
+At this early stage in development a lot is being changed, so serious game development is not recommended until further notice.